jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-auto.md

-You can also configure other aspects, such as the log file size and disk space limits for the filesystem location used to store the VMware GemFire log files at runtime.
+You can also configure other aspects, such as the log file size and disk space limits for the filesystem location used to store the [vmware-gemfire-name] log files at runtime.

-Under the hood, VMware GemFire's logging is based on Log4j.
+Under the hood, [vmware-gemfire-name]'s logging is based on Log4j.
-Therefore, you can configure VMware GemFire logging to use any logging provider (such as Logback) and configuration metadata appropriate for that logging provider so long as you supply the necessary adapter between Log4j and whatever logging system you use.
+Therefore, you can configure [vmware-gemfire-name] logging to use any logging provider (such as Logback) and configuration metadata appropriate for that logging provider so long as you supply the necessary adapter between Log4j and whatever logging system you use.
 For